 Note: The family share percentage selected here must match the percentage entered in the Program Matrix in the Welfare Management System (WMS) and the Child Care Time and Attendance (CCTA) system.

-Family Share Percentage selected by the district: 10%
+Family Share Percentage selected by the district:

 Additional Description of this Family Share Percentage:

-Retroactive to 4/16/21
+The family share will be 10% beginning on 4/16/21.
+Beginning on 8/1/21, the family share will be 1%.

-Note: The family share percentage selected here must match the percentage entered in the Program Matrix in the Welfare Management System (WMS).
+Note: The family share percentage selected here must match the percentage entered in the Program Matrix in the Welfare Management System

 IV.
 Very Low Income

 Define "very low income" as it is used in determining priorities for child care benefits.

-"Very Low Income" is defined as 150% of the State Income Standard.
+"Very Low Income" is defined as 125% of the State Income Standard.

 V. Federal and Local Priorities

 1. The district must rank the federally mandated priorities.
 Cases that are ranked 1 have the highest priority for receiving child care assistance.
 These rankings apply to case closings and case openings.

 a.
 Very low income as defined in Section IV:

 Rank 1

 Rank 2

 Rank 3

 b.
-Families with incomes up to 200% of the State Income Standard that have a child with special needs and a need for child care:
+Families with incomes up to 200% of the State Income Standard that have a child with specia needs and a need for child care:

 Rank 1

 Rank 2

 Rank 3

 c.
 Families with incomes up to 200% of the State Income Standard that are experiencing homelessness:

 Rank 1

 Rank 2

 Rank 3

 2. Does the district have local priorities?

-O Yes
+Yes

-No
+O No

 If yes, list them below and rank beginning with Rank 4.

-The district has not identified local priorities in addition to the required federal priorities.
+#4 Families whose income is at or below 125% of the State Income Standard

+#5 Families whose income is between 126% and 150% of the State Income Standard

+#6 Families whose income is between 151% and 175% of the State Income Standard

+#7 Families whose income is between 176% and 200% of the State Income Standard